jbosstools/magicfile4j/README.md

 - Support for '~' is uncertain.
 Behavior seems to match that of the 'file' command, but conflicts with docs

-## What doesn't work yet / stubbed out
+## What doesn't work yet / stubbed out / to be fixed
 ### Data types
 - date, bedate, ledate
 - qdate, beqdate, leqdate